 This quick and easy dhal recipe is a nourishing meat free meal.
 I personally try to have regular meat free meals and this dhal is nutritious and filling.
 It’s also great for a last minute meal as I always have the ingredients in the pantry.
 It’s my backstop when I forget to take meat from the freezer or if the day escapes me.
-Serve it with rice or quinoa and a big leafy salad, or some steamed vegetables and you have a perfectly balanced meal.
+Serve it with rice or quinoa and a big leafy salad, or some steamed vegetables and you have a perfectly balanced, protein rich vegetarian meal.

 The red lentils are full of fibre, many beneficial plant nutrients and offer a vegetarian form of protein, the almond meal completes it (as does serving it with rice or quinoa).
 The garlic, ginger and various spices are great digestives, anti-inflammatory, anti-oxidant and immune boosting.
 The coconut milk is wonderful for your immune system, read more about it here.

 Take a look at the variations (below the main recipe) for suggestions to alter the recipe to suit your specific dietary requirements.

 - 2 tbsp butter, ghee or coconut oil

 - 1 onion/s (large) peeled and diced

 - 3 clove/s garlic - peeled and sliced or crushed